dizzweb-GmbH/dizzbase_flutter_demo/README.md

 # dizzbase Flutter client

+IMPORTANT: This demo has only been tested as a flutter web/browser apps!

 Demo app that shows the usage of the dizzbase_client interface for the dizzbase node.js server.

 dizzbase is a realtime postgreSQL backend-as-a-service for node.js express servers.